Arrested for Juvenile Offense in New Jersey

 Any adult crime can be charged as a juvenile offense if the individual is under 18.
-Common juvenile offenses include:
+Common juvenile offenses include but not limited to:

-Tara Breslow-Testa is a juvenile crime attorney serving Monmouth County who is familiar with the juvenile court system and knows how to work with aggressive prosecutors and seen-and-heard-it-all judges to find the most appropriate resolution for juvenile offenders.
+Tara Breslow-Testa is a juvenile crime attorney serving Monmouth, Ocean, Morris, Middlesex, Mercer and Bergen counties, who is familiar with the juvenile court system and knows how to work with aggressive prosecutors and seen-and-heard-it-all judges to find the most appropriate resolution for juvenile offenders.

-If you’re charged with an offense in most situations your case will be assigned to a family court judge.
-Traffic offenses and serious crimes may be tried in different courts.
-Tara Breslow-Testa is a juvenile offenses attorney who has a proven track record of working with family court judges to find the best rehabilitative remedy for you - often community service or restitution – rather than placement in a juvenile detention facility.The Family Part
+Tara Breslow-Testa is a juvenile offenses attorney who has a proven track record of working with family court judges to find the best rehabilitative remedy for you and fight the case at every level.The Family Part

 The Superior Court of New Jersey, Chancery Division, Family Part handles Judicial proceedings for most juveniles - with some exceptions.

-Tara Breslow-Testa is a Monmouth County juvenile crime attorney who is intimately familiar with the Family Part and she is prepared to do what is best for your child, and you.Deferred Disposition
+Tara Breslow-Testa is a Monmouth County juvenile crime attorney who is intimately familiar with the Family Part and she is prepared to do what is best for your child, and you.Referee

 Tara Breslow-Testa is a Monmouth County Juvenile Crime lawyer who understands judicial psychology, and has the skills to negotiate for a deferred disposition - sometimes it takes some convincing.
 Ms. Breslow-Testa has come through for her clients time and again.Juvenile Cases Tried in Adult Court